techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 - Meeting chats
 - Channel messages (including for standard, private, and shared channels)

-To learn more about what's supported, see [Export content with the Microsoft Teams Export APIs](export-teams-content.md).
+To learn more about which data we support to export, see [Export content with the Microsoft Teams Export APIs](export-teams-content.md).

 In addition, the Teams data export tool also allows you to export the following  data:

 - **Team and Channel structure**: The Teams data export tool supports the Team and Channels structure.
-Channels are specific collaboration spaces within a Team where members can focus on topics, projects, or departments.
+Channels are specific collaboration spaces within a team where members can focus on topics, projects, or departments.
-- **User/Roster**: The Teams data export tool supports exporting the list of users who are part of a specific team or channel, including details about each user’s roles.
+- **User/Roster**: The Teams data export tool supports exporting the list of users who are part of a specific team or channel, including details about each users' roles.
 - **Apps**: The Teams data export tool supports exporting the list of installed apps for a channel.

 ### What the Teams data export tool doesn't support